cupel · v0.1 · MIT

 A personal investing analyst

 cupel turns the LLM in your AI harness into a research companion that learns your edges and tests your ideas against the investing canon.
 It lives in one folder and keeps a dated record of your thinking.
-Discipline, not prediction: it does not predict prices, place trades, or give buy or sell calls.
+It gives reasoned, mandate-grounded calls — the likely scenarios, rough upside and timeframe, and the risks named.
+It refuses false precision dressed as fact and bare tips with no reasoning, and never places trades; the decisions stay yours.

 The stance